 Smiles for a Better Health and Environment is a communities awareness project that uses circus arts to provide information and knowledge to large audience in an engaging way.

 The recurrent cholera outbreaks in Kampala are due to improper waste disposal and the use of contaminated water.
-With a funny approach HCU artists will talk about cholera, water hygiene and how pupils can stay safe with simple and inexpensive habits.
-We’ll also explain proper waste management and disposal as this help avoiding floods and to reduce cholera cases.
+We’ll explain proper waste management and disposal as this help avoiding floods and to reduce cholera cases.
+With a funny approach HCU artists will also talk about cholera and water hygiene and how pupils can stay safe with simple and inexpensive habits.

 We target schools because youth are already there in great numbers and, though HCU brings fun and smiles, it occurring in a teaching institution will also reinforce the educational tone of its messages.
 Additionally, all schools have dedicated hours in their syllabus for extra curricular activities and HCU actions fits into this frame.
 Moreover, the pupils’ parents and the communities surrounding the show location are invited widening the audience.